 Repeatedly, and without provocation, causing someone to be excluded from a friendship group, e.g. by encouraging others not to be friends with them.

-Using technology to accomplish the above (cyber bullying).
+Using a form of technology to accomplish the above (cyber bullying).

 Falling out with friends or having an argument.